Get a scholarship for studying abroad — fast

 Cover letters go hand-in-hand with resumes, and are sometimes a crucial part of an application, as they can be your one chance to make an argument for why you deserve to be awarded a scholarship.
 However, you can’t just send in a generic cover letter about wonderful of a student you are.
 Focus on how you plan to translate your lessons from abroad into your life on campus and at home.

-If you are applying for a scholarship provided by a university abroad, be sure to research how that country typically organizes their resumes or cover letters and, if you’re confident enough in your language skills, you could try writing them in the language of the country you will be studying in!
+If you are applying for a scholarships to study abroad provided by an international university, be sure to research how that country typically organizes their resumes or cover letters and, if you’re confident enough in your language skills, you could try writing them in the language of the country you will be studying in!

 It is also important to choose professors or employers who you have interacted with, so that they know you well enough to recommend you.
 In other words, don’t ask your Spanish 101 professor who you took a class with two years ago to write your recommendation letter (unless your relationship with him/her is sólido).

-It may seem tiring, but apply for study abroad scholarships as quickly and thoroughly you can.
-This requires a lot of time and patience – especially when applying for scholarships of smaller amounts – but every little bit counts.
+It may seem tiring, but apply for study abroad scholarships as quickly and thoroughly as you can.
+This bit WILL require considerable amounts of time and patience, but every little bit counts.
 Since you've already done a lot of legwork, your process should run smoothly.
 Even smaller awards all add up and ultimately will allow you to have a much more affordable and less stressful summer, semester, or year abroad!

 Also, be sure to customize your applications whenever possible, and avoid the temptation to simply copy and paste from one application to another.
 Scholarship providers know when you’ve done your research on the values of their foundation or the focus of a specific scholarship.
 Customizing each application will give you a much better chance of becoming a pro at figuring out how to study abroad with scholarship.

 It can be easy to feel the need to rush through applications, especially if you are applying to a number of them.
 However, you should treat study abroad applications just as seriously as the applications you completed to be accepted into your university.
 Read and follow the directions for scholarships to study abroad, and leave yourself enough time to complete all of your applications without feeling like you’re under a heavy-hammer deadline.
 You’ll turn out better-quality work if you do not feel rushed, and better-quality work means a better chance for more financial aid!

 Most, if not all, study abroad scholarship applications require a personal essay.
 You might start having vivid flashbacks to your university application essays and the stress they caused, but never fear!
 In these applications, it’s your chance to shine.
 Be sure to let your passion for study abroad and the country you’ll be studying in to come through in your application essay.